 My copy of Gary Huswit’s Rams arrived the other day, and I finally got a chance to sit down and watch it.
 If you’ve ever read Sophie Lovell’s Dieter Rams: As Little Design as Possible, the contents of the film will be familiar to you.
 Rams’s wartime childhood, his grandfather’s carpentry influences, his study of architecture, and his chance encounter with the Braun brothers that kicked off his product design career are all covered quite well.

-There were a couple of things that took more shape for me, seeing them in film:
+There were a couple of things that took more shape for me after watching:

 The Rams garden

 There were some pictures in the book but the film showed a lot more.
 It has, of course, gathered more of a patina since the book’s photographs were taken, and shows more details and angles.
 It’s an impressive garden, and an undertaking that shows more of Rams’s original passion for city & environmental design.
 While I appreciate all the inspiring work Rams was able to produce at Braun and Vitsœ, that garden makes me wonder what kind of amazing neighborhoods or cities he could have designed.
 I also appreciate the garden’s Japanese-inspired style, which reminds me of Rams’s insistence that it’s important to be inspired by the beauty & ingenuity of the past (and other cultures, I would add).